 The Neoformalistic Concept of Style

-For example, crosscutting is a type of composition creating meaning, but at the same time it is a special stylistic way of editing.
+to the top of the page For example, crosscutting is a type of composition creating meaning, but at the same time it is a special stylistic way of editing.
 In Bordwell's approach, these are two different aspects of the reception process but interrelated textual functions.
 It is a syuzhet strategy - the information is constructed in a sequence creating the viewer's expectations and it is a stylistic pattern of close ups, mediums shots, formed in a special rhythm.
 The stylistic pattern can support the points of the syuzhet or it can be self-conscious in relation to the syuzhet.
 Though the viewer may not always see the pattern of style, it is nevertheless identifiable from an analytical position.
 For example the close ups of Dreyer's Jeanne d'Arc make a pattern of systematically applied cinematic devices.
 Also in more classical films, we can describe the stylistic pattern as the fundamental approach to the information of the syuzhet, although the classical style is almost "invisible".

 It is to Bordwell's credit that he distinguishes between the creation of fabula (meaning) and style as a purely formal category.
 In the early days of film theory, those two dimensions of the film were combined in the concept of film form.
 For example, the French writer André Bazin conceived of style as being the means for achieving the film form.
 The raw material of cinema is made to "signify" through various means when it finds its form.
 Bordwell's neo-formalism gives us the opportunity to study the visual dimension of any film as an independent subject before we relate it to the meaning of the film.